LiveHelperChat/doc/docs/bot/rest-api.md

 ## How to handle API Errors?

+There is two ways to handle API errors.
-The easiest way is set fallback trigger on `Default trigger to execute`.
+ * Set fallback trigger on `Default trigger to execute`.
 If API works correctly your defined output combination will be executed.
+ * You can just in your `Rest-API` configuration check `Log all request and their responses in audit log.` or `Log all request and their responses as system messages.`.
+This way you will see all requests made by your Rest API in Audit log.

 ## Events you can listen